After A Promising Start, 'The Predator' Loses The Scent

 The Predator is that, until it isn't.
 The cast is quirky and fun.
 The one-liners are as quotable and unprintable as you (I) want them to be.
 The Easter Eggs for acolytes of this rickety, on-again, off-again franchise are buried deeply enough that they don't stop the movie in its tracks for the 400 normals who will see it, perhaps on airplanes.
 Though Henry Jackman is credited as the composer, Alan Silvestri's stirring 1987 Predator score gets reprised throughout, and there's some winky-wink casting.
 (But no Arnold cameo, I am sorry to tell you.)

 And the story, co-written by Black and his longtime pal Fred (Monster Squad, RoboCop 3) Dekker?
-It's something utterly precedent in the Black oeuvre: a mess.
+It's something utterly without precedent in the Black oeuvre: a mess.

 This series has repeatedly made clear that its titular beasties do not pick fights with unarmed/non-combative opponents, so staying out of a Predator's trophy case would seem to be as easy as staying out of Jaws' Jaws.
 But humans can always be goaded into fighting.
 For a species that came up with written language, mathematics, space travel, peanut butter, and Purple Rain, we're still pretty stupid.
 Humanity's addiction to violence has been the leitmotif of these movies, and that ought to be more than enough to keep Black's joke machine humming along for 105 minutes.
 Instead, he attempts to broaden the world of the franchise, adding Predator v.
 Predator to the old formula of Human v.
 Human v.
 Predator.
 (We're not going to talk about those Alien vs. movies, because in this space no one wants to hear me scream.)
 He also teases the possibility that Predators are more concerned about climate change than we are, but these ideas are underdeveloped.
 One idea that gets a little too fully developed?
 A Predator dog.